 We think you need to go into a real estate investment with a lot of knowledge about how wide the variation is—don’t look at the average price increase in your home market in the past 20 years.
-Look at the worst case scenario: what if you have to hire a lawyer to get rid of a bad tenant who’s not paying.
+Look at the worst case scenario: what if you have to hire a lawyer to deal with an unruly tenant?

 Having said that, many people do make great fortunes by buying real estate, using a lot of leverage, and sticking with it for 10, 20 or 30 years.
 But don’t kid yourself into thinking it’s the same as buying a stock like Canadian Pacific, because there’s a lot more to it.